sacarlson/stellar_utility/multi-sign-server/readme.md

 #The mss-server json action commands and format

-An example of a basic JSON formated string that is sent to the mss-server looks like this {"action":"send_tx","tx_code":"T_RQHKC7XD"}
+An example of a basic JSON formated string that is sent to the mss-server looks like this {"action":"create_keys"}

-In this case the "action" code is send_tx that needs one verible tx_code to perform the action of sending this tx_code transaction to the stellar network to get a responce returned that will also be in JSON format.
+In this case the "action" code is create_keys that needs no added veribles to perform the action of sending this transaction to the mss-server to get a responce returned that will also be in JSON format.

+example if used with curl when used in post mode: curl -X POST http://zipperhead.ddns.net:9495 -d '{"action":"create_keys"}'

+curl responce:
+ {"action":"create_keys","secret_seed":"SA3NB4J3SMQWVYBQNPB6CIT6OVQTXIT34EWPTRZF33XNLU44XLOGJIPW","public_address":"GAAXP3IV7HP7QFR5V73236O6WA55XJWWRUM6GC6WPOCZGY3RQVJUS2CK"}

 The present action codes and values required for each of them can be seen bellow in the format: